 4. It’s now easier to see the tuna auction, sort of

 No more lining up at 2am for one of the 120 coveted tickets to witness the tuna auction.
 At Toyosu, you can just walk into the upper observation gallery in the Wholesale Market Building for an aerial view of the proceedings – just make sure you get there before 6.30am at the latest.
-For an up-close experience, you’ll have to wait until mid-January 2019; that’s when the observation deck (on the same floor as the tuna auction) is expected to open to public.
+For an up-close experience, you’ll have to make a reservation for the observation deck, which is on the same floor as the tuna auction – more info here.

 5. The restaurants are spread out